Everything Employers Need to Know about Maternity Leave

 • Be on your payroll in the qualifying week

-• Have average earnings of at least £113 (gross) in the eight weeks before the qualifying week.
+• Have average earnings of at least the lower earnings limit (in the year 24/25 £123 (gross)) in the eight weeks before the qualifying week.

 Proof of pregnancy

-An employee must provide proof of pregnancy before you pay Statutory Maternity Pay.
+An employee must provide proof of pregnancy in the prescribed form (MATB1) before you pay Statutory Maternity Pay.

-The employee should supply you with their proof of pregnancy within 21 days of their Statutory Maternity Pay start date.
-However, at your discretion, you can agree to accept proof at a later date if you wish.
+MATB1 forms are usually provided at least 15 weeks before the EWCThe employee must supply you with their proof of pregnancy at least 28 days before their Statutory Maternity Pay start date.
+However, at your discretion, you can agree to accept proof at a later date if you wish, if it was not reasonably practicable for the employee to comply with the 28 days requirement.

 You must keep the following records for HM Revenue and Customs (HMRC):